Women and HIV

 Globally

-Though not often talked about, US indigenous (American Indian/Alaskan Native) communities experience high rates of HIV.
+Though not often talked about, US Indigenous (American Indian/Alaskan Native) communities experience high rates of HIV.

 Older women: The number of older women living with HIV has been rising, not only because the rate of older women who have newly acquired HIV has increased, but because more women living with HIV are living longer, healthier lives and are aging with HIV.
 Older women deal with two stigmas – that of living with HIV, a disease spread through sexual contact or drug use; and that of being older.
-As a result, many older women are first diagnosed with HIV at a later stage of infection, when their immune systems are quite weakened.
+As a result, many older women are first diagnosed with HIV at a later stage of HIV, when their immune systems are quite weakened.

 Transmission